tompaana/my-2-bits/SlidingPanelSample/README.md

 Sliding Panel Sample
 ====================

-**Description:** A custom user control, a panel that can be dragged and animated.
+**Description:** A self-contained, custom user control, a panel that can be dragged and animated.
 Provides a performance optimization trick for Windows Phone Silverlight.
-This trick is not needed on newer platforms.
+The trick is not needed on newer platforms.

 **Supported platforms:** Windows Universal (Windows Store Apps and Windows Phone 8.1), Windows Phone Silverlight